swendt57/dental_costs_refactor/README.md

   * Allows dentists can be added, edited, activated, and deactivated through the web interface
   * Allows the main dentist JSON file to be exported at will from the web interface
   * Users can use to register for the site, login and log out, and to upload comments
-* An improved **Location Maps** page that shows the dental office name in a tool tip when a user pauses on the icon
+* An improved **Location Maps** page that shows the dental office name over the icon and in a in a tool tip when a cursor pauses over the icon.
+This allowed the removal of the legend tables below the maps.

 **Features from the original site:**